opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 2. Select **Associated monitors**.
 3. From the **Select monitor to associate** dropdown menu, select the monitor.
 Only eligible monitors are listed in the dropdown menu.
 4. View the monitor's basic information.
 To view comprehensive details, select **View monitor page** to open the Alerting plugin page.
 5. Select **Associate monitor**.
-An existing monitor is associated to the visualization.
+An existing monitor is associated with the visualization.

 ## Exploring alerting monitor details